 - Screw Exchange, I have Limits: Bart resorts to this despite the agreement to have his records exchanged with Milhouse.

-- Smarter Than He Looks: Bart isn't fooled by Seymour's attempt at a cover-up and knows it.
+- Smarter Than You Look: Bart isn't fooled by Seymour's attempt at a cover-up and knows it.
 Then again, Skinner is a really Bad Liar.

 - Teacher's Pet: Bart is forced into this until his limit is pushed.